 BMA Immunization Policy

-The measles outbreak continues to spread, with additional cases reported in several Jewish communities across the country.
-Our school is committed to providing the safest learning environment for our children.
-While understanding that this topic is a sensitive one, our commitment to safety is unwavering.
+BMA is committed to providing the safest learning environment for our children.
+While the topic of vaccinations may be a sensitive one, our commitment to safety is unwavering.

 Please consult with your child’s pediatrician to make sure he or she is current on their vaccination schedule.
-We also encourage you to speak to your pediatrician about flu shots as we are in flu season.
+We also encourage you to speak to your pediatrician about flu shots when it is flu season.

 At BMA, we take the health and safety of our students very seriously and we are confident this policy will help our community stay safe in a proactive manner.